 Today you’ll visit the stunning Rio Celeste in Tenorio Volcano National Park.
 This 6.5 kilometer hike (4 miles roundtrip) is one of the most beautiful hikes in Costa Rica!
 You’ll see the Rio Celeste waterfall and the sky blue river.

 The trail to the waterfall is very well maintained and is a paved trail.
 If you have toddlers or babies, you can bring them in a child carrier backpack.
-Just make sure you are able to carry them going up and down the steps to the waterfall (Check our guide in the link above to see a video and photos of this hike).
+Just make sure you are able to carry them going up and down the steps to the waterfall.
+Strollers are not allowed in the park.

 Day 7 Fly Out of Liberia International Airport